1 Casino Way,

 The Avalon Theatre is equipped with a Page 4 manual 16 rank theatre organ, built by the Page Organ Co. of Lima, Ohio.
 It is still in working order and is played regularly at film performances on weekends only.
-Films play daily every evening of the week.
+Films played daily every evening of the week and were a mix of first run and classic silent movies.
 The complex is still owned by the Wrigley family who keep the building well maintained.

 Just login to your account and subscribe to this theater